junxit/us-congress-bills-112/bill.md

 The Secretary may enter into a non-competitive lease with any entity to allow the occupancy and use of buildings and associated properties on Floyd Bennett Field to house facilities associated with the project, particularly a meter and regulating station.
 Such lease shall—

 - **(1)** otherwise be subject to National Park Service leasing regulations;
-- **(2)** provide for the restoration and maintenance of the buildings and associated properties in accordance with the Secretary of the Interior’s Treatment Standards for Historic Property (36 CFR Part 68), Section 106 of the National Historic Preservation Act (36 CFR 800), and any programmatic agreements;
+- **(2)** provide for the restoration and maintenance of the buildings and associated properties in accordance with the Secretary of the Interior’s Treatment Standards for Historic Property (36 CFR Part 68), section 106 of the National Historic Preservation Act (36 CFR 800), and any programmatic agreements;
 - **(3)** provide for appropriate rent for occupancy and use of the property representing, at minimum but not limited to, fair market value; and
 - **(4)** provide for monetary penalties for violations of the lease.

 ## § 5.
-Fees
+Fees and rent

+- **(a)** *Fees* The Secretary shall retain the portion of any fee assessed under section 3(b)(3) that is equal to the costs incurred in processing and issuing the permit request and monitoring the permitted activities, and the balance of the fee shall be deposited in the Treasury of the United States.
-Any fees and rent collected pursuant to this Act shall be deposited in the Treasury of the United States.
+- **(b)** *Rent* Any rent collected pursuant to section 4 shall be deposited in a special account in the Treasury of the United States in accordance with section 3(k)(5) of Public Law 91–383 (16 U.S.C.
+1a–2(k)(5)) and shall be available to the Secretary, without further appropriation and without fiscal year limitation, for infrastructure needs, resource protection, and visitor services at the Gateway National Recreation Area.